MykeNuLeng/generic-webiste/README.md

   I got to admit, when I saw the api returning actual events I was a combination of relieved and excited in about equal measures.

 ### Tracking the poll results

+The initial goal was to have buttons for the poll, and use onclick funtions to trigger an event which could then be accessed from micro.
+I couldn't quite figure out how to implement this custom event, so I went with links as I knew how to implement trackPageView from the setup.

+From there I made 2 pages for each link in the pole, with trackPageView scripts in the head of both.
+I made a custom title for each of them to make it easier to distinguish the events.
+Although in hindsight, the JSON from the api includes a url tag, and as I was using separate pages, I could have just relied on that instead of the custom title.

+The async for the tracking script was 1s, so I made it redirect back to the homepage after 2, which does feel quite clunky, another reason why buttons would have been a lot nicer.

+Now that the 2 pages were being tracked, I wanted a way to display the results of the poll on the homepage.

+So to start with, I wanted to make a function that searched through the json data, checked each events name_tracker, and added it to the result if it corresponded to what I was looking for.

+As I'm a lot more comfortable coding in Python, I thought it would be a great idea to go ahead and do this, in Python.
+This was a terrible idea, as I didn't consider how I was going to integrate this function into my node server.
+Either way, the mistake made me laugh, so I've left the [file](https://github.com/MykeNuLeng/generic-webiste/blob/main/public/json_fetch.py) in the repo.